BillJr99/Ursinus-CS173/_pages/Modules/exercise-expressions.md

 info:
   points: 3
-  prev: "./Module"
+  prev: "./Module2"
-  instructions: "Modify the Driver.java file to compute and print the Energy of an object given its mass and the constant c (which is given to you in the program)."
+  instructions: "Modify the Driver.java file to compute and print the Energy of an object given its mass and the constant <code>c</code> (which is given to you in the program)."
   goals:
     - To become familiar with the basic structure of a Java program
     - To write a Java statement